kumahq/kuma/docs/madr/decisions/014-mesh-circuit-breaker-policy.md

 By dividing the configuration section into two separate, logical sections: `connectionPool` and `outlierDetection` it's easier to differentiate underlying envoy features without the need to split policy into two separate ones.

+Introducing new - 2.0 policy is a great opportunity to introduce missing so far functionality of circuit breakers for inbound clusters, and with new policy matching it may be so simple to just allow to specify`from.targetRef` section

 Additional changes to the original `CircuitBreaker` policy consists of:

 - changing word `Errors` to `Failures` in detectors